Perioral Dermatitis - NIMO SKIN

 • Does not sting the eyes

 2. ZZ-Cream is our little miracle worker.
-In our opinion, the product is the ultimate solution for those struggling with rosacea, acne, or perioral dermatitis!
-Its unique formula, with ingredients such as zinc oxide, sulfur, glycerin, and Chinese herbs, helps reduce redness, irritation, and inflammation while keeping your skin hydrated and protected.
+In our opinion, this product is the ultimate solution for those struggling with rosacea, acne, or perioral dermatitis!
+The unique formula, with ingredients such as zinc oxide, sulfur, glycerin, and Chinese herbs, helps reduce redness, irritation, and inflammation while keeping your skin hydrated and protected.

-3. Finally, our facial kits include a moisturizer based on your skin type.
-If you have normal to oily skin, you should choose the kit that includes DemSol Moisturizer.
+3. Finally, our face packages include a moisturizer based on your skin type.
+If you have normal to oily skin, you should choose the package that includes the DemSol Moisturizer.
 This product absorbs quickly into the skin without leaving it greasy.
 Some of the wonderful properties of this product include:

 • Moisturizing and hydrating